unfinishedideas/robot_kittens/README.md

 ## About

-This is a simple Robot Finds Kitten style game written in Python using the Curses library.
+This is a simple Robot Finds Kitten style terminal game written in Python using the Curses library.

 ## Controls

 Use W,A,S,D to move, and try to find the kitten!
 Press q to quit

-## Setup
+## Setup / Running

+This is a game designed to run in the command prompt / terminal.
+In order to play this game, you will need both Python and the Curses library installed on your machine.

+First, download the latest [Python distribution](https://www.python.org/downloads/) and install it on your machine.

-Unfortunately, the Windows version of Python does not support the required `curses` library by default.
-If you are on Windows, you will need to install windows-curses to do so simply do the following:
+On some systems this is all the setup you need.
+On Windows, however, Python does not natively support the required `curses` library by default.
+If you are on a machine that already has the python curses library installed, then you should be able to skip this step.
+If you are on Windows, you will need to install windows-curses by doing the following:

 - run `pip install -r requirements.txt` from the command line inside the directory OR
-- Just run `pip install windows-curses`
+- run `pip install windows-curses`

-## Potential DLC

-- Hide the objects and map from player so they have to search in the dark
-- Add ASCII art kitty win screen
+Once ready, run the program with `python .\robot_kitten.py`

 ## Homework Questions